 - You will automatically receive these licence categories: none.

-- Aptitude test: A medical certificate must be presented in advance in order to issue or renew the C1 driving licence.
+- Aptitude test: A medical certificate must be presented in advance in order to issue or renew the C1 driver's licence.
 This includes physical and mental aptitude tests.
 You can find out what such a certificate looks like here.

 - Special features: If you want to use the truck for commercial goods transport, you must have a basic qualification in accordance with the Professional Drivers Qualification Act (BKrFQG).
 Without this, you are allowed to drive C1 trucks, but not commercially.
 You can find more information under "Frequently Asked Questions" on this page.

 - Another special feature: Anyone wishing to use C1 category vehicles commercially must take part in further training every 5 years after the initial qualification.

 The theory lessons consist of 6 lessons for 90 minutes of basic material and 6 lessons of 90 minutes class-specific additive (2 lessons, in case you are already in category D1 or D).

 The theory exam consists of 30 questions.
 You must not exceed 10 error points, otherwise, you have failed.
 It should also be noted that if 2 questions with a value of 5 error points are answered incorrectly, the magic limit of 10 is reached, but in this case, the answer has failed.
 The examination can be taken at the earliest 3 months before the 18th birthday.

 The total number of driving lessons always depends on the individual learning progress of the student.
 However, there is also a certain number of compulsory lessons for the C1 driver's licence category:

 - 3x country road trips of 45 minutes each

 - 1x 45-minute drive on the highway

 In the test, the applicant shall demonstrate that he has the technical knowledge and practical ability to drive in an environmentally friendly manner required for the safe driving of a C1 motor vehicle.
 It consists of:

 - Medical certificate (70 €)